unopim/unopim/README.md

 UnoPim is an open-source Product Information Management (PIM) system built on the Laravel framework.
 It helps businesses organize, manage, and enrich their product information in one central repository.

-## Version

-Current version: 0.1.1

-## Features
+## ✨ Features

-- **Centralized Product Management**: Manage all your product data in one place.
+- **Centralized Product Management**
+  Manage all your product data in one place.

+- **Data Enrichment**
-- **Data Enrichment**: Enhance your product information with detailed attributes.
+  Enhance your product information with detailed attributes.

+- **Category Management**
-- **Category Management**: Organize products into categories for easier navigation.
+  Organize products into categories for easier navigation, with customizable category fields.

+- **User Management**
-- **User Management**: Control user access and permissions.
+  Control user access and permissions.

+- **API Integration**
-- **API Integration**: Seamlessly integrate with other systems via RESTful APIs.
+  Seamlessly integrate with other systems via RESTful APIs.

+- **Localization**
-- **Localization**: Support for multiple languages and locales.
+  Support for multiple languages and locales.

+- **Import/Export Functionality**
+  Easily import and export product data using CSV and XLSX formats, with a quick export feature for streamlined data handling.

+- **Magic AI for Product Content Generation**
+  Automatically generate engaging product content using advanced LLM (Large Language Model) technology.

+- **Multi-Channel Support**
+  Manage and distribute your product data across multiple sales channels from a single platform.

 ## Installation